judell/steampipe-plugin-hello/docs/tables/hello_get_or_list.md

 ### 4 uses listGreeting

-`listGreeting` runs to competion, returning ids 1, 2, and 3, then they're filtered down to 1, 2
+`listGreeting` runs to completion, returning ids 1, 2, and 3, then they're filtered down to 1, 2

 ```
 with ids as ( select 1 as id union select 2 union select 17 )